Ronnie Kane (Z6) passing the baton to John McLaren in the Edinburgh to Glasgow Relay

 Davie was a tough athlete who ran for three different clubs in the E to G: Shettleston (including victory in 1976); Aberdeen (third in 1981); and Cambuslang (1982).
 In 1981 he became Northern District cross-country champion.
 In the Junior National XC, Shettleston won team silver in 1970 (when Davie was 10th) and gold in 1971.
 In the Senior National XC, Shettleston won team bronze in 1976; and gold in 1977, when he was 15th.

-David was a good strong running athlete who won South Western District Youths championship in 1951 and 1952, and was third in SCCU championships in 1950/51.
+Danny was a good strong running athlete who won South Western District Youths championship in 1951 (Irvine) and 1952 (West Kilbride), and was third in SCCU championships in 1950/51.
 Failing to finish the national the following year, he was eighth in the junior race in both 1953 and 1954, fourteenth in 1955.
-David started as a member of the short lived but successful West Kilbride AAC in Ayrshire before moving to Beith Harriers in search of more competition.
+Danny started as a member of the short lived but successful West Kilbride AAC in Ayrshire before moving to Beith Harriers in search of more competition.
 Very successful at District level, he ran well at national championships but with only the one medal to show for it.

 Marathon: 2.25.31 (1979)

-Andy ran the E to G for AAAC in 1974, when they finished seventh.
+Andy started out with Glenpark before joining the RAF and was ranked as a marathon runner..
+He ran the E to G for both clubs including for AAAC in 1974, when they finished seventh.

 Hamilton LAWRENCE Teviotdale Harriers